 Second, and even worse, Paul says that if Christ had not been raised, then he and the apostles would be guilty of misrepresenting God.
-Assuming deliberate misrepresentation, they would be guilty of a lie of such immense gravity, saying that God raised Jesus from the dead when He did not do so, that it would make any earnest Jew tremble — not only out of love for not wanting to offend God but also out of fear of His judgment, and the serious jeopardy it would put one’s salvation in.
-Assuming non-deliberate misrepresentation, they would still be making a grave mistake, spreading falsehood about Jesus and God and leading others into serious religious error.
+Assuming deliberate misrepresentation, they would be guilty of a lie of such great gravity, saying that God raised Jesus from the dead when He did not do so, that it would make any earnest Jew tremble — not only out of love for not wanting to offend God but also out of fear of His judgment and the serious jeopardy it would put one’s salvation in.
+Assuming non-deliberate misrepresentation, they would still be making a serious mistake, spreading falsehood about Jesus and God and leading others into religious error.

 Third, Paul also asks why he and the apostles (who are in the same situation as he is) would expose themselves to so much danger just to proclaim the gospel — if Christ had not been raised?
 Why would they proclaim a risen Christ when doing so opened one up to persecution and controversy?
 Why would they travel great distances with all the risks and dangers it entailed?
-As Paul said, his proclaiming a risen Christ put him constantly in danger — “I am in peril every hour”.
+As Paul said, his proclaiming a risen Christ put him constantly in danger.

 In laying out the above arguments, Paul shows that his testimony and those of the apostles are true and genuine.
 Why, after all, would they be testifying that Christ had risen if they had nothing to gain and everything to lose by doing so?
 The resurrection really did happen, and this is what Paul is trying to get across.

 Conclusion: The sincere belief of the disciples in Jesus’ post-mortem appearances

-For all of the above reasons (i.e. the appearance traditions and the evidence for the post-mortem appearances and the sincere belief of Jesus’ disciples), that the disciples of Jesus had experiences that convinced them that the Jesus rose from the dead and appeared to them is recognized by virtually all scholars.
+For all of the above reasons (i.e. the evidence for the post-mortem appearances and the sincere belief of Jesus’ disciples), that the disciples of Jesus had experiences that convinced them that Jesus rose from the dead and appeared to them is recognized by virtually all scholars.
 As atheist scholar Bart Ehrman states: